-We may be unable to enroll and complete our planned U.S. pivotal trial for the C-Pulse System or other clinical trials, which could prevent or delay regulatory approval of the C-Pulse System and impair our financial position.
+We may be unable to complete our U.S. pivotal trial for the C-Pulse System or other clinical trials, which could prevent or delay regulatory approval of the C-Pulse System and impair our financial position.

-We intend to commence our U.S. pivotal trial in the first half of 2013.
-The trial will be designed to be a randomized trial that includes approximately 388 patients and is expected to involve approximately 40 sites.
+Our U.S. pivotal trial commenced during September 2013.
+The trial has been designed to be a randomized trial that includes approximately 388 patients and is expected to involve approximately 40 sites.
 Conducting a clinical trial of this size is a complex and uncertain process.

-The commencement of our trial could be delayed for a variety of reasons, including:
+Completion of enrollment of our trial could be delayed for a variety of reasons, including:

-- · reaching agreement on acceptable terms with prospective clinical trial sites; - · manufacturing sufficient quantities of our C-Pulse System; - · obtaining institutional review board approval to conduct the trial at a prospective site; and - obtaining sufficient patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the protocol, the proximity of patients to clinical sites and the eligibility criteria for the trial.
+- · reaching agreement on acceptable terms with prospective clinical trial sites; - · manufacturing sufficient quantities of our C-Pulse System; - · obtaining institutional review board approval to conduct the trial at a prospective site; and - · obtaining sufficient patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the protocol, the proximity of patients to clinical sites and the eligibility criteria for the trial.

-Once the trial has begun, the completion of the trial and our other ongoing clinical trials could be delayed, suspended or terminated for several reasons, including:
+In addition, the completion of the trial and our other ongoing clinical trials could be delayed, suspended or terminated for several reasons, including:

-- ongoing discussions with regulatory authorities regarding the scope or design of our preclinical results or clinical trial or requests for supplemental information with respect to our preclinical results or clinical trial results; - · our or our clinical sites' failure or inability to conduct the clinical trials in accordance with regulatory requirements; - sites currently participating in the trial may drop out of the trial, which may require us to engage new sites or petition the FDA for an expansion of the number of sites that are permitted to be involved in the trial; - · patients may not achieve the required clinical end-points of the trial; - · patients may not remain in or complete clinical trials at the rates we expect; - patients may experience serious adverse events or side effects during the trial, which, whether or not related to our system, could cause the FDA or other regulatory authorities to place the clinical trial on hold; and - · clinical investigators may not perform clinical trials on our anticipated schedule or consistent with the clinical trial protocol and good clinical practice requirements.
+- · ongoing discussions with regulatory authorities regarding the scope or design of our preclinical results or clinical trial or requests for supplemental information with respect to our preclinical results or clinical trial results; - · our or our clinical sites' failure or inability to conduct the clinical trials in accordance with regulatory requirements; - sites currently participating in the trial may drop out of the trial, which may require us to engage new sites or petition the FDA for an expansion of the number of sites that are permitted to be involved in the trial;

+- · patients may not achieve the required clinical end-points of the trial; - · patients may not remain in or complete clinical trials at the rates we expect; - patients may experience serious adverse events or side effects during the trial, which, whether or not related to our system, could cause the FDA or other regulatory authorities to place the clinical trial on hold; and - · clinical investigators may not perform clinical trials on our anticipated schedule or consistent with the clinical trial protocol and good clinical practice requirements.